A brief introduction

 # glTF Exporter on the web

-One of the most requested features for A-Painter has been the ability to export to some standard format so people could reuse the drawing as an asset or placeholder in 3D content creation software (3ds Max, Maya,...) or engines like Unity or Unreal.
-I started playing with the idea of exporting to OBJ but lot of changes were required on the original three.js exporter because of the lack of triangle_strip fully support so I left it in standby.
+One of the most requested features for A-Painter has been the ability to export to some standard format so people can reuse the drawing as an asset or placeholder in 3D content creation software (3ds Max, Maya, etc.) or engines like Unity or Unreal.

 After seeing all the industry support and adoption of glTF at Siggraph 2017 I decided to give it a second try.

-The work was much easier than expected thanks to the nice THREE.js / A-Frame loaders that Don McCurdy and Takahiro have been driving.
+The work was much easier than expected, thanks to the nice three.js/A-Frame loaders that Don McCurdy and Takahiro have been driving.
 I thought it would be great to export content created directly on the web to glTF, and it would serve as a great excuse to go deep on the spec and understand it better.

 glTF Exporter in three.js